 Follow-Up Discussion on DCSEU Contract

-Lance Loncke begins by stating going after higher renewable energy capacity would require the DCSEU to spend a lot more to achieve that goal.
+Beginning with the renewable energy benchmark, Lance Loncke stated that going after higher renewable energy capacity would require the DCSEU to spend a lot more to achieve that goal.
 Looking at the results of the current contract, although the DCSEU was able to easily find funding to complete projects, that will not always be the case moving forward.

-Lance Loncke further stated that whenever the District is planning targets based on funding, the level of prevailing level of incentives in the marketplace must be considered to get those projects done.
+Lance Loncke further stated that whenever the District is planning targets based on funding, the level of prevailing incentives in the marketplace must be considered to get those projects done.
 When DOEE is thinking of the DCSEU contract, it must take into account how every dollar spent can serve 5-10 masters at the same time because ultimately because the budget is not changing.
-The DCSEU overhead cost continue to increase, and more aggressive goals are adopted.
+The DCSEU overhead cost continues to increase, and more aggressive goals are adopted.

 For the last 7 years there has always been an $20 million dollar budget; including money that been set aside for the sales cycle, performance incentives.